-During the 2009 regular season, Okur averaged less than 2 offensive rebounds per 30 minutes.
+During the regular, Okur averaged less than 2 offensive rebounds per 30 minutes.

 Which was, of course, less than Boozer, Fesenko, Koufos, and Millsap.